fan2/mkdocs/docs/blog/posts/c/c-memory-order.md

 The "happens before" relation is the only possible way to reason about timing between different threads.
 It is only established through synchronization that uses either atomic objects or very specific C library functions.

+An atomic object can be used to synchronize two threads, if one thread writes a value and another thread reads the value that was written.
+Operations on atomics are guaranteed to be locally consistent.

-Sequential consistency is the default consistency model for atomics, but not for other C library functions.
+Sequential consistency is the *default* consistency model for atomics, but not for other C library functions.
 It additionally assumes that all corresponding synchronization events are totally ordered.
-This is an assumption that can be expensive.

-Explicitly using acquire-release consistency can lead to more efficient code, but it needs a careful design to supply the correct arguments to the atomic functions with a *`_explicit`* suffix.

 <!-- more -->

 [Modern C, 1st Edition, 2019](https://www.amazon.com/Modern-C-Jens-Gustedt-ebook/dp/B0978347Z6/) | 19 Atomic access and memory consistency

+Observe that these synchronizations are oriented: each synchronization between threads has a “writer” and a “reader” side.
+We attach two abstract properties to operations on atomics and to certain C library calls that are called *`release`* semantics (on the writer side), *`acquire`* semantics (for a reader), or *`acquire-release`* semantics (for a reader-writer).

+Explicitly using acquire-release consistency can lead to more efficient code, but it needs a careful design to supply the correct arguments to the atomic functions with a *`_explicit`* suffix.

 ## Sequential consistency